usc-isi-i2/kgtk/docs/import/import_ntriples.md

 When `--build-new-namespaces=FALSE`, new namespaces will not be generated.
 If the namespace file (`--namespace-file NAMESPACE_FILE`) is not specified or is empty, URI prefixes will not be generated.

+When `--write-namespaces=FALSE`, namespaces will not be written to the primary output file.

 ### Language-Qualified Strings